AdobeDocs/commerce-cloud-service.en/README.md

-# Adobe Commerce on AEC
+# Commerce on Adobe Experience Cloud

-This site contains the latest developer documentation for Commerce on AEC, powered by  Magento.
+This site contains the latest developer documentation for Commerce on Experience Cloud, powered by Magento.

 We welcome contributions from our community and from Adobe employees outside the documentation teams.